PlayFab/thundernetes/docs/troubleshooting/Deployment/README.md

-This contains the troublshooting Deployment related to thundernetes
+This contains the troubleshooting Deployment related to thundernetes

 ## **Category: Deployment**